quailjs/quail/docs/tests/imgGifNoFlicker.rst

 .. php:class:: imgGifNoFlicker

-<p>Animated GIF files should not flicker with a frequency over 2 Hz and lower than 55 Hz.
-You can check the flicker rate of this GIF <a href="http://tools.webaccessibile.org/test/check.aspx">using an online tool</a>.</p>
+Animated GIF files should not flicker with a frequency over 2 Hz and lower than 55 Hz.
+You can check the flicker rate of this GIF <a href="http://tools.webaccessibile.org/test/check.aspx">using an online tool</a>.